edymaradona/seed-react-native/README.md

     $ react-native run-ios

-    to run iOS application
+for iOS application

     $ react-native run-android

-	to run Android application
+for Android application